PhoenixPhantom/Maturaarbeit_R.Scagnetti_2023-24/README.md

 result a complete game.

 However, the mechanics I decided to be the most important for the game
-'''diff
-# (but are not already included in the unreal engine and therefore exclude things like physics, collision detection and basic rendering functionality) #
+''' diff # (but are not already included in the unreal engine and therefore exclude things like physics, collision detection and basic rendering functionality) # '''
-'''

 are the ones that revolve around combat.